5 Ways To Calculate Fuel Consumption (incl. calculator)

 Why relative consumption is a good comparison value.

-Let’s look at the case of Eugene:
+Let’s take another look at the case from above:

-• The relative fuel consumption was 30 l/100 km.
+• So I had a relative consumption of 30 l/100 km.

-• But, at the end of the shift, it is 125 liters.
-The relative fuel consumption was 31.25 l/100 km.
+• At the end of the shift, however, it is 125 liters.

 On the second day, the expected value has not come into reality.